vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 1. Open your Applications folder and delete the High Fidelity folder.
+2. Open the ``<username>/.config`` folder.
+This is a hidden folder than is accessible by going to *Go > Home*.
+Press the keyboard shortcut ``Command + Shift + .`` (period).
-2. Browse to ``<username>/.config`` and delete the ``highfidelity.io`` folder.
+3. Delete the ``highfidelity.io`` folder.
-3. Open the ``~/Library`` folder by holding the Option key and clicking the 'Go' menu while in the Finder.
+4. Open the ``~/Library`` folder by holding the Option key and clicking the 'Go' menu while in the Finder.
 The Library option should appear in the menu.
-4. Browse to ``~/Library/Application Support`` and delete the High Fidelity folder.
+5. Browse to ``~/Library/Application Support`` and delete the High Fidelity folder.
-5. Empty the Trash.
+6. Empty the Trash.
-6. Re-install High Fidelity using the steps above.
+7. Re-install High Fidelity using the steps above.

 ----------------------------
 Upgrade High Fidelity